List of unconstructed state highways in California: State Route 148

 State Route 148 is an unconstructed highway of Sacramento, stretching 16.3 miles (26.2 km) from I-5 east to proposed SR 65.
-It was proposed as a freeway, but that was cancelled in 1975 due to opposition.
+It was proposed as a freeway, but that was canceled in 1975 due to opposition.
 The City of Sacramento proposed Cosumnes River Boulevard and Calvine Road for this highway.
 In 2002, Caltrans recommended removing the route definition from the state highway system, but this has yet to happen.
 In 2010, local Sacramento agencies brought the corridor back as the Capital SouthEast Connector.
 Phase I is projected to be completed by 2025, with phase II around 2030–40, but Caltrans has no plans to take it over.

 State Route 179

 State Route 179 is a 13.8-mile (22.2 km) routing along Cherry Glen Rd and Pleasants Valley Rd, connecting I-80 near Vacaville with SR 128 near Lake Berryessa.